 Stay in the shade whenever you can.

 Limit the time you spend in the sun.

-Avoid the sun between 10 a.m. and 4 p.m., when its rays are strongest.
+Wear sunscreen at all times, especially between 10 a.m. and 4 p.m., when the burning rays are strongest.

 Be aware that the sun's ultraviolet (UV) rays can reflect off water, sand, concrete and snow, and can reach below the water's surface, as well as burn on an overcast day.